-As previously discussed in Sections 2.5.4 and 2.5.7, sub-slab vapor and ambient air sampling within the remaining buildings on-site has been conducted previously and the data is presented on Figure 6.
+As previously discussed in Sections 2.5.4 and 2.5.7, sub-slab vapor and ambient air sampling within the buildings on-site has been conducted previously and the data is presented on Figure 5.
+Tight shallow subsurface soils prevented sufficient air flow to collect soil vapor samples across the parking lot areas of the Site, so soil vapor was unable to be evaluated.

-The Site structures will be demolished upon redevelopment of the property.
-Newly constructed buildings will be equipped with an active sub-slab pressurization system (SSDS) due to the presence of CVOC contamination in groundwater and soil at the Site.
+The Site structures will be demolished during redevelopment of the property.
+Newly constructed buildings will be equipped with a sub-slab ventilation system (SSVS) due to the presence of historical petroleum contamination at the Site.
 Therefore, no additional concurrent sub-slab vapor and indoor air samples are proposed.